malthejorgensen/CHAOS-API-Documentation/source/authentication.rst

 Login
 -----
-Login is a more powerful authentication method which typically grants more permissions and allows for editing objects.
+Login is a more powerful authentication method typically used for administration because it allows for editing objects and browsing folders.
+Authentication via login happens on a per-folder basis.
+That means a user has access to certain folders and by logging the user will have access to all objects in those folders.

 To use login you first need to create a session